Articles & Guides

 Important note: There are families with babies who have medical needs that require consistent monitoring and “awake care” at night.
 Sakowicz notes that, in these cases, only qualified medical support in the form of an actual RN should be providing care — “not a night nanny.”

-What a night nanny should know
+What are typical night nanny duties?

 • Changing diapers.